Castle Rock (Garrison, New York)

-Castle Rock, also called Osborn Castle, is the estate of former Illinois Central Railroad president William H. Osborn in Garrison, New York, United States.
+Castle Rock, also called the Osborn Castle, is the estate of former Illinois Central Railroad president William H. Osborn in Garrison, New York, United States.
 It sits on the hill of the same name, looking down on the Hudson River 620 ft below.
 Visible from West Point across the river and traffic on NY 9D passing through Garrison, it has become one of the most recognizable man-made landmarks of the Hudson Highlands.

 The Osborn family, including paleontologist Henry Fairfield Osborn and his son, conservationist Henry Fairfield Osborn, Jr, owned and lived in it since it was built by J. Morgan Slade in 1881 as a summer residence, although the original acreage has been subdivided considerably since then.
 In 1977 it was listed on the National Register of Historic Places.
 Castle Rock was bought in 2021 by George Carroll Whipple III, a third generation Putnam county resident and philanthropist.

 Property

 The rough-cut stone castle-like main house is built around a main block with a conical-roofed round tower.
 Porches and verandas project from many sides of the home to take advantage of the views of the river and mountains in the area.
 The roof is consistent red slate, with dormers of differing shapes and sizes scattered throughout.
 One gable to the east uses dressed stone, in contrast with the rest of the building.
 A north wing with library and extra bedrooms were added later.
 Four interior chimneys are within the mansion.
 In 2010, extensive historic restoration work was completed to repair the entire slate roof, tower, dormers, and chimneys.

 There are several outbuildings and other structures on the original property that are included as contributing resources.
 To the northeast, on the mountain's summit, is Woodsome Lodge, a rustic log cabin with its own views of the Highlands.
 The estate's spring-fed wooden water tank is also nearby.
 A stone arch bridge was added at the same time as the library wing.
 Stone was also used for a 1 1/2-story gatehouse along the winding driveway leading up to the house from Cat Rock Road (NY 403).

 Buildings that predate the estate are also included.
 A 2 1/2-story farmhouse known locally as Wing & Wing, built some years before it was expanded into a contemporary cottage in 1858, is near Route 9D on the open meadows between the road and the hill.
 Also there is a barn-and-farmhouse complex, with nearby shingled home, built by other landowners at the end of the 19th century.
 A small guest cottage was later built on a separate 2.4 acre property.

 Another Osborn-estate–related property, The Birches, is at the very corner of Routes 9D and 403.
 It was used by Osborn's sons after their weddings, and is listed separately on the National Register, but was not formally part of the estate.